Professional Development Courses

 This program is designed to enhance the communication skills of international teaching assistants (ITAs) in the classroom.
 The goals of the courses are:

-(1) to practice American English pronunciation and grammar
+(1) to practice English language pronunciation and grammar

 (2) to build cross-cultural communication skills

-(3) to learn and implement teaching skills used in the American classroom.
+(3) to learn and implement teaching skills used in the U.S. classroom.

 Each course is 2 credits.
 Pass/Fail.
 Does not count toward degree requirements or earned hours.